polichtm/MCW-SAP-NetWeaver-on-Azure/Whiteboard design session/WDS trainer guide - SAP NetWeaver on Azure.md

 **Answer:** Scaling of the database tier involves increasing or decreasing the size of Azure VMs.
 For Microsoft SQL Server, we use AlwaysOn Availability Group (AG) built on top of the Windows Server Failover Clustering and leveraging the Cloud Witness quorum, eliminating the dependency on a shared disk or a file share.
 Azure internal load balancer represents the listener of the SQL Server AlwaysOn Availability Group containing the SAP database.

 Failover between Azure SQL VMs in the same Azure region is automatic (synchronous replication).

-Failover between Azure SQL VMs from the primary to the secondary Azure region is manual (potential data loss due to asynchronous replication).
+Failover between Azure SQL VMs from the primary to the secondary Azure region is manual (since there is the possibility of data loss due to asynchronous replication).

 ## Checklist of preferred objection handling

 1. If I have already paid for my hardware to run my dev/test environment, how am I getting any cost savings by moving it to Azure?
+How much more is your cloud solution costing me?

     **Potential Answer:** A Global audit, tax and consulting company reduced TCO by 40-75% by hosting SAP systems on Azure and turning off unused resources.
 A global snack food company reduced TCO by 40-75% by moving 126 legacy SAP systems on Azure; A medical supply company reduced TCO by 50% by moving SAP training environment to Azure.
 Use the TCO tool (http://aka.ms/azuretco) to uncover all categories of potential cost savings (e.g., hardware, software, maintenance, admin, power, facility).
-Because of the large scale of Microsoft datacenters, we realize the ongoing cost efficiencies that we have been passing to customers in the form of price cuts.
+Because of the large scale of Azure datacenters, Microsoft is able to optimize the cost efficiencies that are then passed to customers in the form of price cuts.

-    For very large customers, highlight other benefits (e.g., agility, focus) of using Azure.
+    Other benefits include enhanced agility and global presence.

 2. What if I need my cloud resources to access on-premises resources?

     **Potential Answer:** Microsoft supports a hybrid solution, with symmetry between on-premises applications and those on the public cloud.
-Windows Azure Virtual Network allows them to create a logically isolated section in Azure and securely connect it to their on-premises datacenter.
-If the customer needs dedicated connectivity, talk to them about ExpressRoute.
+Azure virtual networks allow creating logically isolated environments in Azure and securely connecting them to on-premises datacenter.
+If customers need private, dedicated connection to Azure, they can ues ExpressRoute.

 3. Will Azure meet our security and compliance requirements?

-    **Potential Answer:** Microsoft policy is to be the most transparent about security and compliance policies, procedures, and certifications on the public facing Azure Trust Center.
+    **Potential Answer:** Microsoft policy is to be fully transparent about security and compliance policies, procedures, and certifications.
+Customers can access comprehensive documentation covering security and compliance in Microsoft Azrue in public facing Azure Trust Center.

-    Dev/Test workload usually has limited security/compliance requirements.

-    Encourage the customer to visit our Azure data centers.

 4. Do I have to pay for resources when they are stopped?

     **Potential Answer:** Yes, the VM must be deallocated before the charges cease.
 If the VM is stopped it will continue to incur charges.
 Deallocating does not mean deleting the VM as it still exists in storage.
 You will still incur storage charge even if the VM is deallocated.

 5. Can I automate the shutdown at periodic times of day?